shriphani/blog/_src/About.md

 machine-learning and clojure.
 Most blog posts tend to combine two or more seminal works and explore common themes.

-I am drawn to quirky choices.
-In December 2014, I embarked on a 51 hour train trip from Pittsburgh, PA to San Francisco, CA on the California Zephyr.

-I wholeheartedly recommend traveling across the country by train.

-I also hiked the Joshua Tree National Park in a white dress shirt.

-I do not recommend this.

 # Social Media